Frequently Asked Questions

 Can you provide a diagnosis?

-Diagnosis is often an important step in further developing effective patient treatment plans based on patients’ individual needs.
+A diagnosis is often an important step in further developing effective patient treatment plans based on patients’ individual needs.
 I can provide a diagnosis, if necessary, after an adequate number of sessions with your child.

 How often should my child come to therapy?